franklinekoh/php-package-dev/README.md

 #Blog Posts Package

-A simple blog posts package in PHP
+A simple blog posts package in PHP used for teaching package development in PHP on my [free youtube course](https://youtu.be/SAmvsOIFaec).

 ##installation